 This advice is needed now more than ever.
 While most of the world is stressed by the pandemic and resulting lockdown, LGBTQ+ young people — many of whom may be forced to shelter in place with unaccepting family members — are especially at risk.

 Tips range from setting a schedule, finding calm, and asking for help.
 And the Trevor Project, a nonprofit that operated the 24/7 TrevorLifeline (866-488-7386), TrevorChat, and TrevorText programs, is there to help any at-risk young person that needs to talk.

 Lisle hopes her work inspires others to be creative as well.
 "If any 'othered' kid can see art as a viable career from looking at my path, that’s great!" she said.
 As for Lisle, she is practicing self care by myself objectively like a pet or something," and resolving to go on more walks and eat better.

-Instagram is working with a number of artists, including Ashton Attz , Niege Borges and Josh McKenna, for its Pride Sticker Pack.
-The social media outlet also launched new Pride-themed AR effect, including over 12 LGBTQ+ flag gradients that celebrate identities across the gender and sexuality spectrums.
+Instagram worked with a number of artists, including Ashton Attz , Niege Borges and Josh McKenna, for its Pride Sticker Pack.
+The social media outlet also launched a Pride-themed AR effect, including over 12 LGBTQ+ flag gradients that celebrate identities across the gender and sexuality spectrums.